nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 `n8s.nebuly.ai/spec-gpu-<index>-<mig-profile>: <quantity>`

-Note that, before applying the desired status, the MIG Agent always checks whether the MIG resources that need to be deleted are not currently used by any pod.
-If this is the case, the MIG Agent will not delete the MIG resources.
+Note that in some cases the MIG Agent might not be able to apply the desired MIG geometry specified by the GPU Partitioner.
+This can happen for two reasons:
+1. the MIG Agent never deletes MIG resources being in use by a Pod
+2. some MIG geometries require the MIG profiles to be created in a certain order, and due to reason (1) the MIG Agent might not be able to delete and re-create the existing MIG profiles in the order required by the new MIG geometry.

 ## Configuration